What Is Funds From Operations (FFO)?

 Net income is the starting point.
 Depreciation and amortization are added back because they are non-cash charges that reduce GAAP earnings without reflecting an actual cash outflow.
 Gains from property sales are removed because they are one-time events rather than part of ongoing operations.
 Losses are added back for the same reason.

-Start with Net Income, Add Back Depreciation and Amortization, and Remove Property Sale Gains or Losses
+Step 3: Remove Property Sale Gains or Losses

+Gains from the sale of real estate assets are subtracted, and losses are added back.
+Both are excluded because they are non-recurring events rather than a reliable source of ongoing income.
 The result is FFO — a figure that strips out accounting distortions and focuses on what the REIT earns from its core operations.

 FFO Example: Simple REIT Calculation